mcarr823/totp-converter-compose/README.md

 This app is the Android port of the [self-hosted web version](https://github.com/mcarr823/totp-json-converter).

 * This app is a work-in-progress and is not yet functional.

+## License

+This app uses the Github icon provided by Github, per their [terms of use](https://github.com/logos).